UoB-COMSM0166/2025-group-20/README.md

 # Project Report

 # Introduction
-<p>Our game, Smoothie Operator, is inspired by the game Fruit Ninja, where players slice fruits and avoid bombs to advance through levels.
+<p>Our game, <strong>Smoothie Operator</strong>, is inspired by the game <i>Fruit Ninja</i>, where players slice fruits and avoid bombs to advance through levels.
 Our game aims to create an accessible yet challenging experience, designed to engage players continuously while providing a sense of achievement.
-We also drew inspiration from games like Overcooked, a simulation game where players must prepare dishes using specific ingredients in the correct sequence.
-In contrast to Fruit Ninja, which lacks defined objectives, our game introduces a recipe bar at the top of the screen, requiring players to slice fruits in a precise order to complete each recipe.
+We also drew inspiration from games like <i>Overcooked</i>, a simulation game where players must prepare dishes using specific ingredients in the correct sequence.
+In contrast to <i>Fruit Ninja</i>, which lacks defined objectives, our game introduces a recipe bar at the top of the screen, requiring players to slice fruits in a precise order to complete each recipe.
 Incorrectly slicing fruits not included in the recipe results in health penalties.</p>

 <p>To accommodate varying skill levels of players, we introduced a hard mode where players must slice different fruits using designated slicing patterns.
 While slicing a correct fruit with an incorrect pattern does not lead to a health penalty, it will not count towards recipe completion, adding complexity and precision to the gameplay.</p>

-<p>To encourage social interaction and collaboration, Smoothie Operator also features a two-player mode: One player uses the mouse to slice fruits, while the other manages a basket at the bottom of the screen using keyboard arrow keys, fostering teamwork and cooperation. </p>
+<p>To encourage social interaction and collaboration, <strong>Smoothie Operator</strong> also features a two-player mode: One player uses the mouse to slice fruits, while the other manages a basket at the bottom of the screen using keyboard arrow keys, fostering teamwork and cooperation. </p>

-<p>Overall, Smoothie Operator expands upon the classic fruit-slicing genre by offering varied and engaging gameplay experiences, encouraging social interactions, and implementing a high-score system to enhance player achievement and clearly demonstrate progression.</p>
+<p>Overall, <strong>Smoothie Operator</strong> expands upon the classic fruit-slicing genre by offering varied and engaging gameplay experiences, encouraging social interactions, and implementing a high-score system to enhance player achievement and clearly demonstrate progression.</p>

 # Requirements (Ziyan)